-Between many erotic-amorous adventures with persons of both sexes and many rascal pranks, he will be on his trip in the coastal town of Puteoli (today's Pozzuoli).
-Here he participates with his companion Giton, his friend Ascyltos and the rhetorician Agamemnon in a very lavish and remarkable banquet of the newly rich and illiterate multimillionaire Trimalchio (a wine merchant).
+The Roman poet Gaius Petronius Arbiter (14-66) wrote this 20-volume only in fragments surviving novel.
+In it, a humorous-realistic, partly grotesque moral portrait of the social conditions in the Rome of the first century is described.
+The protagonist and narrator is an educated, eclectic young man named Encolpius, who travels all over southern Italy.
+Between many erotic-amorous adventures with persons of both sexes and many rascal pranks, he is on his journey in the coastal town of Puteoli (today's Pozzuoli in Campania ).
+Here he participates with his companion Giton, his friend Ascyltos and the rhetor Agamemnon in a very lavish and remarkable banquet of the newly rich and illiterate multimillionaire Trimalchio (a wine merchant).

 Water and wine played an important role as drink in the everyday life of the Romans.
-The consumption of pure water was not common with a cena (especially in rich circles), but was an indispensable part of any meal to dilute the wine.
+The consumption of pure water was not common with a cena (especially in rich circles), but was an indispensable part of every meal to dilute the wine.
 Wine was drunk almost every meal (rarely for breakfast), but especially for the main meal.
 Even with the appetizers (Gustatio) light wine was enjoyed, preferably the very popular honey wine Mulsum, Wine was considered a staple food.
 Consumption was correspondingly high with a daily amount of 0.8 to 1 liter per male and 0.5 liters per female inhabitant of Rome in the imperial era.
 Slaves also had a claim for that, and they certainly had to be content with simple quality.

-This meant you could drink a lot more of the diluted wine and enjoy its stimulating and intoxicating effect longer.
-Either mixed with sweeter wine to soften the bitterness of an older vintage, or with water.
+This meant that you could drink a lot more of the diluted wine and enjoy its stimulating and intoxicating effect longer.
+Either you mixed with sweeter wine to soften the bitterness of an older vintage, or with water.
 Chilled wine was drunk in the summer and snow (often picked from afar) was used.
-In winter it was common to mix warm water.
+In winter, it was common to mix warm water.
 The mixture took place in the cup of the individual, in drinking more often in one crater (Mixed pitcher), in which you poured first the wine and then the water.
 A sieve-like funnel on the mixing jug made it possible to separate the often cloudy wine from the dregs.

 During the Commisatio, it was drank to the well-being of those present, absent, emperor, senate and army toasts appropriate.
 The cup was filled to the brim with wine, the speaker made a spell on a person present and emptied it in one go.
 Now the cup was refilled and handed to the just-honored person, who in turn had to empty the cup.
 That went in the round in turn.
 Deviations were understood as disapproval or rejection, making many a hidden rivalry visible.
-Although not specifically mentioned, Trimalchio himself was probably the drinking king of the "Cena Trimalchionis".
-He invites his table-mates to tell stories and makes artistic contributions.
+Although not mentioned separately, Trimalchio himself was probably the drinking king of the "Cena Trimalchionis".
+He asks his table-mates to tell stories and makes artistic contributions.